fengyun2/simple-fullpage/README.md

 ##next

--fixed other browser.
+- fixed other browser.
 Especially, for mobile.
+- also can slide left and right

 ## Thanks to: [`http://www.w3cmark.com/2016/fullpage.html`](http://www.w3cmark.com/2016/fullpage.html)